 at once to tell you the most fertile days of your cycle.
 You check your basal

-body temperature, the changes in your cervical mucus, and a hormone test, and you watch
+body temperature, the changes in your cervical mucus, and a hormone test.
+You also watch

-for signs of ovulation (such as breast tenderness, belly pain, and mood
+for signs of ovulation.
+(These include breast tenderness, belly pain, and mood